 Welcome to your new student initiation – your checklist for the must-dos and must-sees to make you the very best CQUni student you can be.

 1. Attend Orientation

-Orientation Our Way is a personalised Orientation experience including compulsory and optional online activities such as the Orientation TV live webinar, Orientation Boost drop-in sessions, and the Orientation Online Moodle site.
-Remember, attending an Orientation event is compulsory for international students.
+Orientation Our Way is a personalised Orientation experience including compulsory and optional online activities such as the Orientation TV live webinar, Orientation Boost drop-in sessions, On-Campus Social Sessions and the Countdown to CQUni Moodle site.

-Orientation virtual events commence on Monday, 6 July.
-Find out more, and create your personalised Orientation schedule by visiting the MyCQU Student Portal.
+Orientation events commence on Monday, 1 March.
+Find out more, and create your personalised Orientation schedule now.

 2. Join a club or society

-There are a number of clubs, groups and societies here at CQUniversity.
+There are a number of clubs and societies here at CQUniversity.
 From the Engineering Undergraduate Society (EUS), Capricorn Tabletop, CQUni Nutrition Network and so much more, you’re bound to find something you love, and meet like-minded people!
 Start or join a club online or on-campus!
 Contact us at firstname.lastname@example.org to find out more.

 3. Follow us on social media

 Student News will connect you with important reminders and announcements, events and activities, employment and exchange opportunities, student support services, the latest student success stories, and much more.

 4. Connect with a Student Mentor